 Mummy Confession: I have breastfed (and mixed fed) my three children, but the first run through was excruciating.

-Disclosure: I am not affiliated with, sponsored by, or compensated for my recommendations of brands here.
+Disclosure: I am not compensated for my recommendations of brands here.
 These are my honest experiences and opinions.
-However, I am an affiliate with Amazon and some of the links below are affiliate links.
-This just means that I receive comissions for qualifying purchases.
+I am an affiliate with Amazon and this post contains affiliate links by which I earn commissions from qualifying purchases.
 See my disclosure policy for further details.

 “If you’re doing it right, it won’t hurt.”